What type of rental properties do you manage?

 As a general rule of thumb we usually get one month’s rent for deposit, this is what most property owners and property managers will ask for.

 Are you a licensed Property Manager?

-Yes, I am a Licensed Broker for the State of Colorado.
+Yes, we are Licensed Real Estate Associates for the State of Colorado.